Struggling to keep up with repayments because of coronavirus?

 I’m confused about claiming benefits and statutory sick pay (SSP)

-If you’re struggling financially, it’s important to make sure you’re getting all the income you’re entitled to.
+If you’re struggling financially you should make sure you’re getting all the income you’re entitled to.
 Our free benefits checker tool can help you find out if you’re entitled to any extra benefits.

 You may be eligible for SSP if you’ve been affected by coronavirus and have to self-isolate, or if you’re caring for someone you live with who’s showing coronavirus symptoms and has been told to self-isolate.

-SSP is £95.85 per week and it can be paid for up to 28 weeks.
-But you have to earn at least £120 a week to qualify.
-If you’re not eligible for SSP, there are other options like Contributory Employment and Support Allowance, and Universal Credit you might be eligible for.
+SSP is £95.85 per week and it can be paid for up to 28 weeks, but you have to earn at least £120 a week to qualify.
+If you’re not eligible for SSP, there are other options like Contributory Employment and Support Allowance and Universal Credit that you might be eligible for.

 Find out what benefits you might be entitled to on our website.